ibm-cloud-docs/account/iam-quickstart.md

 ## Step 3.
 Manage access for existing users
 {: #user_access_manage}
+{: step}

-After you invite users, you might want to assign more access or edit the existing access to ensure all members of your account have the correct level of access.
+After you invite users, you might want to assign more access or edit the existing access to ensure that all members of your account have the correct level of access.

 ### Assigning new access
 {: #new_access}